Jump (Ciara song)

 "Jump" is a song by American singer Ciara, featuring American hip hop group Coast Contra.
 It was released on July 8, 2022, through Ciara's own label Beauty Marks Entertainment, in partnership with Uptown and Republic Records.
-It is a mid-tempo dance song that is expected to be included on Ciara's upcoming eighth album, her first released in partnership with Uptown and Republic Records.
+It was intended as the lead single from Ciara's eighth studio album CiCi, but was not included on the final tracklist.

-"Jump" was praised by critics for its anthemic qualities.
+"Jump", a mid-tempo dance song, was praised by critics for its anthemic qualities.
 The release was followed by an accompanying music video the same day, which received praise for its 14 outfits and looks and high octane dancing which paid tribute to previous Ciara music videos, as well as earning comparisons to Ciara's inspiration, Janet Jackson.